AL AHAD GROUP

 • warehouse and yard teams

-• supply-chain coordination
+• supply-chain support

 • supervision and site administration